open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 **NOTE**: One `MetricPoint` is reserved for every `MetricStream` for the special case where there is no key/value pair associated with the metric.
-The maximum number of `MetricPoint`s has to accomodate for this special case.
+The maximum number of `MetricPoint`s has to accommodate for this special case.

 Consider the below example.
 Here we set the maximum number of `MetricPoint`s allowed to be `3`.
 This means that for every `MetricStream`, the SDK will export